ibm-apiconnect/cli/README.md

 Gateway:

 ```
-apic loopbock
+apic loopback --name climbon
-cd projectdir
+cd climbon
-# update APIs and/or application
+# update API and/or application development artifacts
 apic start
-# test
+# test the API/application
-# update APIs and/or application
+# update API and/or application development artifacts
-apic start    # restarts the application using the latest artifacts
+# restart the services (result is they run off the latest artifact definitions)
+apic start
-# test
+# test the API/application
 apic stop
 ```

-By default, the actions for the services command work on the project or directory relative to where the command was executed enabling services for multiple projects to be managed concurrently and independently.
+By default, the actions for the `services` command work on the project or directory relative to where the command was executed enabling services for multiple projects to be managed concurrently and independently.